 Both species of plumbago develop sprawling, mounded shapes.
 Pruning will keep them more compact but they look their best planted with room to grow.
 This makes foundation and mass plantings the installation of choice in most landscapes.

 Plumbago foliage is bright green, of medium density, and remains evergreen in frost-free areas of the state.
 Stems are thin and somewhat vine-like, keeping its form delicate even in mass plantings.
 Evergreen foliage, cascading form, and persistent fruits give plumbago some winter interest.
 A freeze may cause die-back, but plants generally recover quickly once the weather warms up in the spring.

-In Central and South Florida, plumbago blooms year-round unless it's hit by frost.
-In North Florida it usually blooms from spring through fall.
+Plumbago’s phlox-like blue or white flowers attract butterflies and give off a pleasant fragrance.
+Gardeners in Central and South Florida will enjoy blooms year-round, unless hit by frost.
+In North Florida, plumbago usually blooms from spring through fall.

 Planting and Care

 Plant plumbago anytime of the year.
 It generally looks its best when planted in full sun and well-drained soil.
 Both species require regular watering until established but are moderately drought tolerant afterwards.